Hanging a hammock can seem complicated and overwhelming.

 We understand how you feel, and that is why we’re going to explain in-depth each hanging method so you can choose the best technique for your hammock.

-The biggest advantage to using tree straps is how easy and flexible they are.
+The biggest advantage to using tree straps when hanging a hammock from a tree is how easy and flexible they are.

 Hammock tree straps allow you to easily adjust your hanging distance, without having to restart the hanging process all over again.
 They also won’t harm trees and are portable, making them ideal for camping.